shah-zeb-naveed/data-structures-and-algorithms/README.md

   - *In the previous approach we rely on the system stack for our recursion's space requirements.
 However, as we all know, that stack is limited and for extremely long trees, it might not be feasible to use the system stack.
 So, we need to use our own stack that will be allocated memory on the heap and will be able to handle much larger sized trees easily.*
 Monotonic stack (a stack with a certain order)
       - **Next Less Element and Previous Less Element problems can be solved efficiently**

+  - Make sure to make most out of running sums/running mins/running maxes instead of creating another pass.
+  - For parenthesis related questions > stack / calculate balance (1 for closing/-1 for opening / max size of stack
+    - If balance can solve the problem, no need to create additional stack
+  - Need to process something after? >>>>>>> Stack

+  - Feel free to use python tricks like len(set()) etc.

+    -
 **Arrays**:
   - Often O(n^2) array based solutions have some duplicated work being done.
     - Try caching